mansak23/Adobe-India-Hackathon-1a/README.md

     * Presence of numbering or outline patterns (e.g., "1.
 Introduction").
     * Conciseness of the line (fewer words).
     Lines accumulating a score above a certain threshold are classified as headings.
-5.  [cite_start]**Hierarchy Assignment:** Based on their font size relative to other identified headings, lines are assigned a hierarchical level (H1, H2, or H3)[cite: 42].
+5.  **Hierarchy Assignment:** Based on their font size relative to other identified headings, lines are assigned a hierarchical level (H1, H2, or H3).
-6.  [cite_start]**Output Generation:** The extracted title and the list of identified headings, along with their levels and page numbers, are formatted into a JSON output, adhering to the specified format[cite: 43].
+6.  **Output Generation:** The extracted title and the list of identified headings, along with their levels and page numbers, are formatted into a JSON output, adhering to the specified format.

 ## Models or Libraries Used